DPCC penalises officials for failing to stop air pollution instigators

 The Delhi Pollution Control Committee has imposed hefty environmental compensations and launched prosecution against a number of officials of various departments and civic bodies for failing to check air pollution in the national capital.
 The DPCC action was directed against officials of Public Works Department, Delhi Development Authority, North Delhi Municipal Corporation and South Delhi Municipal Corporation for failing to control dust emissions and burning of plastic and rubber waste.

-During a visit to pollution hotspots of Mundka and Tikri Kalan on October 13, EPCA chairman Bhure Lal observed that the National Highway 11 — from Pirhagari crossing to Tikri border — was very dusty, dugged up, and construction material and plastic was lying at different places," the chief of the Supreme Court-mandated Environment Pollution (Prevention and Control) Authority (EPCA) said.
+During a visit to pollution hotspots of Mundka and Tikri Kalan on October 13, EPCA chairman Bhure Lal observed that the National Highway 11 — from Pirhagari crossing to Tikri border — was very dusty, dugged up, and construction material and plastic was lying at different places, according to the DPCC.
 "It seems that mechanical sweeping has not been undertaken for long.
-This condition is contributing significantly in concentration of road re-suspension dust."
+This condition is contributing significantly in concentration of road re-suspension dust," the chief of the Supreme Court-mandated Environment Pollution (Prevention and Control) Authority (EPCA) said.

 Acting on his observations, the DPCC imposed environmental compensation damages of Rs 50 lakh on the chief engineer (North), Public Works Department, on Tuesday.
 "The DPCC has also decided to launch prosecution against the chief engineer, PWD, and the senior engineer (Narela Zone), North Delhi Municipal Corporation," it said.